|Partner Institution/Organization Homepage:||Click to visit|

 It is important that students select courses for the correct semester to speed up the process of receiving an offer letter and pre-approval from the Head of Department at UCT.
 Please note that the notation of F and S at the end of a course code does not refer to fall and spring at UCT, but refers to First Semester (February-July) and Second Semester (July-November).
 W (Whole Year) courses are only available to study abroad students who are staying at UCT for the full academic year (February-November).
 Certain H (Half Year) courses are also offered throughout the year for one semester.
 Be sure to read the requirements in the faculty handbook carefully for more information about courses.

 Princeton students may select semester courses offered by the Faculties of Commerce, Engineering and the Built Environment, Humanities, and Science.
-In some cases, students may request to take a course in other faculties, but such requests must be discussed in advance and require special approval.
-If a student takes two or more courses in a Faculty, they will be enrolled in that Faculty.
-On arrival at UCT, students will be able to change their course choices if necessary, but they will not be able to change their Faculty.
+Students can take courses across all faculties; however, if they take more than one course in one particular faculty, then their registration will be coordinated by that faculty.
+Once in Cape Town, students will be able to change their course choices if necessary, but they will not be able to change their faculty.
 Therefore, a student who has been admitted to the Science Faculty, for instance, must continue to take at least two courses in the Science Faculty upon registration.
-No Faculty changes will be permitted upon registration.
+No faculty changes will be permitted upon registration.

 Faculty of Commerce: Economics (with streams in Philosophy, Politics, and Economics; Finance; and Statistics).